1. Home

 Other Ongoing Litigation

-On October 3, 2025, a coalition of healthcare organizations, labor unions, academic institutions, religious groups and individual workers filed a federal lawsuit in the Northern District of California challenging the same presidential proclamation and its $100,000 H-1B visa fee.
+Additionally, on October 3, 2025, a coalition of healthcare organizations, labor unions, academic institutions, religious groups and individual workers filed a federal lawsuit in the Northern District of California challenging the same presidential proclamation and its $100,000 H-1B visa fee.
 For a full breakdown, visit Envoy Global’s news alert: Lawsuit Challenges $100,000 H-1B Visa Entry Fee

 Content in this publication is for informational purposes only and not intended as legal advice, nor should it be relied on as such.
 Envoy Global is not a law firm, and does not provide legal advice.
 If you would like guidance on how this information may impact your particular situation and you are a client of the U.S. Law Firm, consult your attorney.
 If you are not a client of the U.S. Law Firm working with Envoy, consult another qualified professional.
 This website does not create an attorney-client relationship with the U.S. Law Firm.